daranzolin/sqltargets/README.md

 ## Specifying dependencies

 Use `tar_load` or `targets::tar_load` within a SQL comment to indicate query dependencies.
-Check the dependencies of any query
+Check the dependencies of any query with `tar_sql_deps`.

 ``` r
 lines <- c(